How to create and manage the Central Store for Group Policy Administrative Templates in Windows

 To take advantage of the benefits of .admx files, you must create a Central Store in the sysvol folder on a Windows domain controller.
 The Central Store is a file location that is checked by the Group Policy tools by default.
 The Group Policy tools use all .admx files that are in the Central Store.
 The files that are in the Central Store are replicated to all domain controllers in the domain.

-We suggest keeping a repository of any ADMX/L files that you have for applications that you may want to use, such as operating system extensions like Microsoft Desktop optimization Pack (MDOP), Microsoft Office, and also third-party applications that offer Group Policy support.
+We suggest keeping a repository of any ADMX/L files that you have for applications that you may want to use.
+For example, operating system extensions like Microsoft Desktop optimization Pack (MDOP), Microsoft Office, and also third-party applications that offer Group Policy support.

-To create a Central Store for .admx and .adml files, create a new folder that is named PolicyDefinitions in the following location (for example) on the domain controller:
+To create a Central Store for .admx and .adml files, create a new folder named PolicyDefinitions in the following location (for example) on the domain controller:

 When you already have such a folder that has a previously built Central Store, use a new folder describing the current version such as:

 Copy all files from the PolicyDefinitions folder on a source computer to the new PolicyDefinitions folder on the domain controller.
-The source location can be either of the following:
+The source location can be either of the following ones:

 C:\Windows\PolicyDefinitionsfolder on a Windows 8.1-based or Windows 10-based client computer